-Today, not looking anywhere near her 76-years, Sandy Cowen is a role model of resilience.
+Today, not looking anywhere near her real chronological age, Sandy Cowen is a role model of resilience.
 She teaches others that answers always exist and that each of us can take charge of our lives in ways that can be fascinating and exhilarating.
 Sandy continues to be an inspiration and empower those around her.

 She is the mother of one son, Jon, now living on the "other side", and a very proud Grammy to Charlie, Jack and Lucy, living in Phoenix.
 She also resides in Arizona.

 JONATHAN DAVID "JON" COWEN